Cycling holidays - road cycling and mountain biking in the French Alps

 Mountain Biking Holidays:

-There is some fabulous mountain biking in Megeve.
-Whether your taste runs to wide tracks with scenic views of Mont Blanc or whether you prefer single track steeps Megeve has both to tempt you.
+There is some fabulous mountain biking during summer in the French Alps, particularly in Megeve.
+Whether your taste runs to wide tracks with scenic views of Mont Blanc or whether you prefer single track steeps, Megève has both to tempt you.
 As with road cycling, we can drop you off/pick you up at start/finish points and supply you with maps and itineraries.
 Rochebrune has wide fire tracks suitable for beginners.
 Mont d’Arbois has wide fire tracks, a bike park for starting to get used to lumps and bumps labelled as green and a blue single track mountain biking piste down to Le Bettex and you can take the lift back up so you can keep going round the circuit if your legs are up to it.
-NB when I did this I found it much harder than red mountain biking runs that I had done in the Lake District.
-Standards do seem to be harder in the Alps!
+NB when I did this, I found it much harder than red mountain biking runs that I had done in the Lake District.
+Standards do seem to be harder in the French Alps!
 Jaillet, has the most purpose built mountain biking tracks with black, red and blue single file tracks.
 The Rochebrune, Mont d’Arbois, Bettex and Jaillet cable car lifts all run every 30 mins in the summer from July until the beginning of September and you can take your bikes on the lifts so not too much uphill!
 See below for information on hiring bikes.
 Lots of people are using electric bikes now and I have to report that they are fab!
 We went out as a family up to the top of the mountain and whizzed up.
 You still have to put in the effort so you feel like you are doing some exercise but it takes the pain away.

 Here's some ideas for mountain biking routes - using the trail map below: